-- $1. \, \hbox{All the symbols are displayed for approximately two seconds.} \\$ - 2.
-The control will run an internal test for approximately 30 seconds. - 3.
+- 1. All the symbols are displayed for approximately two seconds. - 2.
+The control will run an internal test. - 3.
 When the internal test has been successfully performed, this screen is displayed: - The boiler is in stand-by. - The flow temperature sensor indicates the primary temperature from the heat exchanger (not the target set point).

-Fig. 60 Boiler start up screen
+Fig. 57 Boiler start up screen

-- ▶ If no adjustments are made for 30 seconds the back light is turned off. - ► As soon as an adjustment is made, the screen will light up and the relevant information will be displayed.
+- ▶ If no adjustments are made for 30 seconds the back light is turned off. - As soon as an adjustment is made, the screen will light up and the relevant information will be displayed. - ▶ If the Eco button [eco] is pressed or the Hot water temperature control is adjusted the boiler display will show N/A to indicate that these functions are not available without the optional integral diverter valve.